Jagadish: Film career

-Jagadish started his film career as a cinematographer with the 1978 film Ahalya.
-He dubbed for various other actors, normally for short dialogues.
+Jagadish dubbed for various other actors, normally for short dialogues.
 As an actor, he debuted with a minor role as a cabaret announcer in My Dear Kuttichathan (1984), which was India's first 3-D film.
 Jagadish became an established actor with his roles in Mutharamkunnu P.O.
 (1985), where he plays the hero's friend, Nandi Veendum Varika (1986), Manivathoorile Aayiram Sivarathrikal (1987) and Vandanam (1989).
 In his early career, he wrote stories and screenplays for a few films including Mazha Peyyunnu Maddalam Kottunnu (1986) (story), Manivathoorile Aayiram Sivarathrikal (1987) (dialogue) and Adhipan (1989) (screenplay).
 Jagadish's performance as Appukkuttan in In Harihar Nagar (1990), directed by Siddique-Lal, was highly acclaimed.
 Jagadish proved himself again with terrific comic timing with his role as Mayin kutty in Godfather (1991), which was directed by the same director duo.
 He continued to play minor roles in high-budget films until 1993–1994.
 With the success of these movies, Jagadish became one of the popular actors in the early to mid-1990s.
 He acted in the leading role in more than 30 low-budget films, most of which were successes at the box office.
 He acted in the family-oriented movies Sthree dhanam, Bharya, Ponnaranthottathe Rajavu, and Mr and Mrs. He also acted in the slapstick comedies Pavam IA Ivachan, and Kunukkitta Kozhi.
 In most movies he shared the hero role with the likes of Mukesh and Siddique.
 In his prime, he also acted in supporting roles with prominent leading actors.
 The roles in Butterflies, Minnaminunginum Minnukettu and Jackpot earned applause from the audience.

 He later appeared in stage shows conducted in foreign countries with his self-mocking stances and improvised dialogues.

 Jagadish reappeared as Appukkuttan in Harihar Nagar 2, a sequel to In Harihar Nagar.
 The film went on to become a hit.
 He starred in the lead role in Decent Parties.

 In 2010, he scripted for the film April Fool, which was a commercial failure.
 After a hiatus, he came back through television programs as a chief judge for the comedy programme Vodafone Comedy Stars in Asianet and anchored the channel's award functions.
 He continued to host more TV shows along with films.
 He revealed in an interview as his fellow generation of actors were turning to production, he also is planning to direct a movie with Mammootty in the lead role.

 In 2016, in Ranjith's movie Leela Jagadish played the negative role of a drunkard father which gathered wide appreciation.